docs / cli / commands

 Commands

 Reference for the current opentraces CLI.
-Use --json on commands that offer it when another agent or script needs structured output.
+Use --json on commands that offer it when another agent or script needs structured output; under an explicit --json, stdout is pure JSON, with no ---OPENTRACES_JSON--- sentinel line, and interactive commands refuse to prompt (a structured INTERACTIVE_REQUIRED error, exit code 2, zero prompt bytes) rather than hang under --json or a non-TTY.

 opentraces [--json] <command> ...